Star Trek (comics): IDW Publishing

 On November 9, 2006, IDW Publishing announced that it had secured the publishing rights to Star Trek from CBS Consumer Products.

 IDW's first title was Star Trek: The Next Generation: The Space Between, a six-issue limited series launched January 2007.

 Over the next six years, IDW published 31 mini-series and one ongoing series with a total of over 140 issues.

 In 2009, IDW published a prequel to the 2009 reboot/prequel film Star Trek, entitled Star Trek: Countdown.
 The story picks up eight years after the events of Star Trek: Nemesis, following Spock's efforts to diffuse a supernova from destroying Romulus—setting in motion the events of the 2009 Star Trek reboot.

 In 2009, IDW published Star Trek II: The Wrath of Khan, written by Andy Schmidt and based on the second Star Trek movie, and the only movie with the Original Crew that had never previously been in comic form, as the film's release came during the gap between Marvel's and DC's licenses.

 In September 2011, IDW began publishing a new ongoing Star Trek series set in the continuity of the 2009 film.
 A number of storylines in the ongoing series featured retellings of Original Series storylines.

 In 2012, IDW published a miniseries crossover featuring the Legion of Super-Heroes from DC Comics.
 This was followed soon after by the first-ever licensed crossover between the Star Trek franchise and Doctor Who.
 These were the first of numerous crossover storylines featuring Star Trek characters interacting with characters from various superhero franchises.

 In 2013, IDW published a prequel to the 2013 film Star Trek Into Darkness, entitled Star Trek: Countdown to Darkness, which featured the Enterprise encountering Robert April, who was depicted as the first captain of the Enterprise in Star Trek: The Animated Series.
 Its main ongoing series began telling stories set after the film.

 In 2014, IDW worked with Harlan Ellison to publish a graphic novel based on his original screenplay for "The City on the Edge of Forever".

 To coincide with the launch of Star Trek: Discovery, IDW published a 4-issue prequel series in 2018 entitled "The Light of Kahless," chronicling T'Kuvma's backstory and rise to Klingon warrior.

 Star Trek: Discovery Annual #1 recounted the first meeting between Lt.
 Paul Stamets and Dr. Culber - the first openly gay couple on Star Trek.

 A Star Trek and Transformers crossover, Star Trek vs. Transformers, was published in September 2018.

-With Pocket Books first announcing, and then dropping plans to publish original novels set in the continuity of the 2009 film, IDW is the only publisher of original continuation stories featuring the "alternate timeline" crew.
+With Pocket Books first announcing, and then dropping plans to publish original novels set in the continuity of the 2009 film, IDW is the only publisher of original continuation stories featuring the "alternate timeline" Kelvin crew.